-The orientation property is OPTIONAL and has a data type of URI.
+The orientation property is OPTIONAL and has a data type of IRI.
 All subclasses of Location share this property, which can be used to indicate how any associated double-stranded Feature is oriented on the elements of a Sequence from their parent Component.
-Table 5 provides a list of REQUIRED orientation URIs.
-If a Location object has an orientation, then it MUST come from Table 5.
+If a Location object has an orientation, then it is RECOMMENDED that it come from Table 5; for reasons of backwards compatability it MAY instead come from Table 6.